dfelinto/blender-manual/manual/physics/soft_body/settings/goal.rst

    :Panel:     :menuselection:`Physics --> Soft Body --> Goal`

-Enabling this tells Blender to use the motion from animations (F-curves, armatures, parents, lattices, etc.) in the simulation.
+Enabling this tells Blender to use the motion from animations (F-Curves, armatures, parents, lattices, etc.) in the simulation.
 The "goal" is the desired end position for vertices based on this animation.

 See :ref:`exterior forces <physics-softbody-forces-exterior-goal>` for details.